Lajos Kassák: Career

 In 1904 Kassák moved to Budapest, where he worked in a factory on the outskirts of the city.
 He participated in the labour union movement and organized several strikes.
 In 1905 he was fired several times for organizing strikes.

 In 1907 he left for Paris – on foot and without any money; the city was attracting artists and intellectuals from throughout eastern Europe.
 He was expelled to Hungary in 1910.
 The experiences of this journey were later covered in his autobiography entitled Egy ember élete (A Man's Life).

 Despite his lack of formal education and inadequate writing skills, Kassák fought fiercely to publish his works.
 His first poem was published in 1908, and his first collections of short stories in 1912, titled Életsiratás.
 In 1915 he published his first collection of poems, Éposz Wagner maszkjában (Epic in the Mask of Wagner).
 That same year, he launched his first journal, entitled A Tett (The Action), which was soon censored and banned for being "pacifist".
 He was part of the intellectual movement that included the group of painters known as The Eight whose work he supported in his journals.
 He started Ma (Today) in Budapest and later published it from Vienna.

 During the Hungarian Soviet Republic in 1919, he became a member of the special Writers Directorate.
 After fierce debates with the republic's leader, Béla Kun, he distanced himself from Bolshevism whilst always remaining a leftist.
 He never distinguished between being a socially responsible individual and an artist: his art was part of his self-definition as a "socialist man".
-After the fall of the Hungarian Soviet Republic, he emigrated to Vienna.
+György Lukács criticized Kassák for wanting to be the "official court poet of communism" yet simultaneously denying any affiliation to the communists during the onset of the White Terror.
+After the fall of the Hungarian Soviet Republic, Kassák emigrated to Vienna.
 There he continued publishing his second journal, MA ("Today" but also "Magyar Aktivizmus"= Hungarian Activism]).
 He also published an anthology, Buch neuer Künstler, a project in which László Moholy-Nagy was to help him by gathering material for him from Berlin.